headless-start/python-translation-googletrans/README.md

-# Hindi to English Translation using Google Translate API
+# Hindi to En,De,Pl Translation using Googletrans API

 ## 📌 Project Overview
 This project demonstrates the **translation of 1000 Hindi words into English** using the **Google Translate API** via the `googletrans` library.
 The project automates the translation process, making it efficient and scalable for large datasets.